pranto113015/Repo-of-learning-syllabus/React  completed topics .md

 - **useRef() Method** Working With Add Remove CSS Class

-   Before this method practise need install the bootstrap by npm that simplify the css. so follow the command and run the bootstrap :
+   Before this method practise need install the bootstrap by npm that simplify the css. so open the vs code terminal and follow the command and run the bootstrap :

    ```sh
      npm i bootstrap@5.3.3